No credit card required. Free demo with 30 shipments

 Protecting yourself from the risks of cargo damage

 As a forwarder or shipper, there are definitely some steps you can take to reduce the risk of damaged cargo.
 The basic measures are obtaining cargo insurance, following basic stuffing rules and working with reliable carriers.
-For more advanced insights and live alerts for high-value or condition-sensitive cargo (chemicals, perishables, electronics,
+For more advanced insights and live alerts for high-value or condition-sensitive cargo (chemicals, perishables, electronics, …) consider using IoT devices connected to a smart platform such as Dockflow

 Free download: 10 tools to prevent cargo damage losses